phunswadkar/DBMS_ArtGallery_Project/README.md

-## BAN610 Database Management System | ART GALLERY MANAGEMENT SYSTEM
+## Database Management System | Art Gallery Management System

 This project intends to create an Art Gallery Management System that will track and keep details of art and paintings in an art gallery/exhibitions.
 The main objective of this exhibition is to promote art and artists' ideas to the public.